is a Graduate Assistantship?

 - ... for TAs: the Lead Instructor.

-Note: Your supervisor must approve this form either electronically (using a .pdf signature), by email, or by physically signing the form.
+Note: Your supervisor must approve this form either electronically (using a .pdf signature), by email (with a copy of the email attached to the form), or by physically signing the form.

 MIT fellowship recipients should contact the office administering your fellowship (e.g. MITEI,